Pittvandewitt/pictionary-client/README.md

 - Deploy to GitHub and Heroku regularly
 - Use Sequelize and REST, not typeORM and graphQL
 - Do not use alert, prompt, or document.getElementById

+# The game
+We decided to make a pictionary game with a live drawingboard and a chat.
+To make this possible, we used Socket.IO for the whole game part.
+Styling is been done with Material UI.
+The game supports multiple game rooms.
+Each room can have unlimited numbers of players.
+When a room is empty, the first player who joins the room is the drawer.
+The player who guesses the right answer will be the next drawer.